jayu6624/blog-react-backend/Readme.md

 4. Developed a Password Generator

-## Day 1
+## Day 1: Orientation and Initial Tasks

-Basic understanding of technology
+Understood basic technology concepts
-Created a form with frontend
+Created a frontend form
-Implemented a backend for the form
-Connected the form with a database
+Implemented backend functionality for the form Connected the form to a database

-## Day 2
+## Day 2: Introduction to New Tools

-Introduction to React.js
+Learned about React.js
 Read documentation and installed React
-Created a simple Navbar with React
+Created a simple Navbar using React
 Installed Tailwind CSS

-## Day 3
+## Day 3: Enhancing the Project

-Added Tailwind CSS for better UI
+Applied Tailwind CSS for better UI
-Created a frontend for Password Generator
+Developed a Password Generator frontend
 Added a feature to copy text
-Added a feature to auto-generate random passwords with a specified range
+Implemented auto-generation of random passwords with a specified range